 Why Study Political Science?

-As a Political Science major, students are able to:
+As a Political Science major, you are able to:

 - Work closely with outstanding, award-winning faculty

-- Customize their major by taking courses in American Politics, International Politics (see also International Relations major), Comparative Politics, Political Theory, and Public Law
+- Customize your major by taking courses in American Politics, International Politics (see also International Relations major), Comparative Politics, Political Theory, and Public Law

 - Pursue opportunities to do paid research on a faculty-student collaborative research grant